South Australia Is Totally Having A Moment – Here’s Why

 When you’re done, take a load off and have a swill of Wild Gin from SA’s only boutique distillery, Kangaroo Island Spirits – it’ll go nicely with the Ligurian honey straight from the hive, handcrafted sheep’s milk cheese or sweet, freshwater crayfish.

 Because that’s what you do in SA.
 You let its bounty and scenery – wild, yet familiar – transport you to another place.

-(The writer was a guest of South Australia Tourism.
-All photos are author’s own.)
+Sonia Taylor was a guest of South Australia Tourism.
+All photos are the author’s own.